 It is safe to say that although this breed possesses an impressive stature, with defined muscles and a strong build, they are very, very sweet-hearted and have a soft temperament.

-This breed does well in family environments, thriving in homes with the extra outdoor space.
+This breed does well in family environments, thriving in homes with extra outdoor space.

-Despite their name, the Bully was first bred with a purpose to remove the aggressive traits which can be carried through Pitbull breeds.
+Despite their name, the Bully was first bred with the purpose to remove the aggressive traits which can be carried through Pitbull breeds.

 Keep on reading to learn 11 facts about this beautiful canine…

 American Bully Breed Guide

 Many people believe the American Bully is simply a type of Pitbull; this is false and is a common misconception towards this breed.

 A Pitbull and American Bully are two distinct dog breeds.